mipwise/mip-go/5_develop/next_steps/README.md

 The next module is *Deploy*.
 There, we will configure the package to finally deploy it as an app on Mip Hub.

+⭐⭐⭐⭐⭐ If you think the content of the Mip Go program could benefit others, please visit the page https://github.com/mipwise/mip-go and click on the Star button in the top-right corner of the page.

 ### [Home][home] | [Back][back] | [Help][help]

 [home]: ../../README.md